Picture Perfect Parenting (or: Social Media for Mothers)

 And as for Instagram, it used to be nothing but blurry snapshots of necklaces, coffee art and kittens - people were capturing brief, pretty moments in their lives but I wasn't so naive as to think that they were all swanning around, Disney princess style, with bluebirds in their hair and flowers springing up in their footprints.
 It didn't fool me into thinking they or their lives were perfect.

 But motherhood seems to have changed all that.

 I got a little taste of this while I was pregnant.
 I had connected with several other bloggers whose babies were due around the same time as mine and I enjoyed comparing their pregnancy notes to my own.

 But while I was more or less housebound they were out Instagramming blue and pink cupcakes at their baby showers, extravagant gifts at their leaving dos and pineapple curries on their "last" childfree dates with their partners.
-While I was having to ask other people to construct Matilda's crib they were tweeting about painting murals, installing new bathrooms and, you know, walking up and down the stairs unaided.
+While I was having to ask other people to construct my baby's crib they were tweeting about painting murals, installing new bathrooms and, you know, walking up and down the stairs unaided.
 I'll admit to feeling a little bit of envy.